William Vans Murray: Early life

-William Vans Murray was born on February 9, 1760, in Glasgow in Cambridge in the Province of Maryland.
-He studied the Law in England.
+William Vans Murray was born on February 9, 1760, in Cambridge in the Province of Maryland.
+He studied the law in England.

 Career

 He served in the Maryland House of Delegates from 1788 to 1790.
-He was then elected to the US House of Representatives from the fifth district of Maryland, serving from 1791 until 1793.
+He was then elected to the U.S. House of Representatives from the fifth district of Maryland, serving from 1791 until 1793; he previously ran for the seat in 1789.
 He represented the eighth district from 1793 to 1797.
 He was appointed the U.S. Minister (ambassador) to the Netherlands from 1797 until 1801.
 He supported the U.S. mission to France in peace negotiations.

 He wrote a series of six essays, which were published in Philadelphia during the Constitutional Convention.
 Murray rejected the notion, advanced by Montesquieu among others, that virtue was the root of democracy.
 He addressed his essays to John Adams, then assigned to London as the United States ambassador, and of whom Murray was a "political disciple."

-In 1799, Murray was nominated as a US minister to France.
+In 1799, Murray was nominated as a U.S. minister to France.
 He played a major role in securing peace and the end of the Quasi-War with the Convention of 1800.